portsmouth/Trinity/README.md

  - As WebGL does not currently support writing to 3D textures from within fragment shaders, the 3D grid has to be represented via 2D textures.
    This is done similarly to the ["flat 3D textures"](https://dl.acm.org/doi/10.5555/844174.844189) of Harris et al (2003).
  - Pressure projection is rather simplistic and done via Jacobi iteration.
+ - Colliders are currently assumed to be static (i.e. if the SDF is time-dependent, the velocity of the walls will not be transferred to the fluid).
+ - Trinity is named after the code name of the ["first nuclear weapon test"](https://en.wikipedia.org/wiki/Trinity_(nuclear_test))

 ### Rendering